Fingal/VeinStitcher/README.md

 -----

-## 📄 License
+## License

-This project is open-source.
-Please refer to the repository's source files for licensing details.
+This project is licensed under the terms of the CC0-1.0 license.